Introduction: The growing importance of B2B customer portals

 Display of individual prices and discounts

-Practical Tip: Implement a role-based access concept where different users within a customer company receive different views and permissions.
+Practical tip: Implement a role-based access model so that different users within a customer company see different views and permissions.

-In the B2B sector, pricing structures are significantly more complex than in the B2C segment:
+In B2B, pricing structures are much more complex than in B2C:

 Customer-specific price lists